-Some Surprising Facts About ULEZ London's clean air zone which has covered the congestion charge area since Monday 8th April 2019
+Surprising Facts About ULEZ ~ London's clean air zone covering the congestion charge area

 Congestion charge hours will continue as they are now.
 That is they will remain in force from 7.00 am to 6.00 pm.
 However, this new clean air policy will be in place 24 hours a day.

 Does this sound familiar?
 Well it should.
-Only a few years ago the Mayor similarly banned diesel vehicles over a certain age.
-I was obliged to buy a new van.
+Only a few years ago the Mayor of London similarly banned diesel vehicles over a certain age.

 But wait there is more …